deanebarker/Denina-Sharp/README.md

     <p class="weather-data">The temp in Sioux Falls is 37.</p>

-Variables are volatile -- writing to the same variable multiple times simply resets the value each time.
+Variables are mutable -- writing to the same variable multiple times simply resets the value each time.

 Attempting to retrieve a variable before it exists will result in an error.
 Initialize variables to avoid this using InitVar: